“Under trees, the urban dweller might restore his troubled soul and find the blessing of a creative pause,” said German architect Walter Gropius.

 “The disappearance of trees has caused Pune to have warmer days, lose it’s winters, made its air less breathable and if course destroyed it’s shade,” adds Saraph.

 Colonel (Retd) Shashikant Dalvi, city based environmentalist says that at least eight trees are required per person every year to provide oxygen and Pune currently has one tree per person.
+Cutting down trees consistently will bring more harm than good as previously stated, this is why if a tree is showing signs of issues, instead of it being cut down, contacting companies like Gosnell Tree & Landscape to help with tree care is more beneficial all round.

 “740Kg* of oxygen is required every year per person.
 One fully grown tree can supply up to 100 Kg of oxygen per year.